robcalcroft/jquery-loadmask-plus/README.md

 My additional functionality is noted in the original README document from the original repository along with some edits *(shown below)*.

+##Notes
+- Only use this on container elements; I have found that this does not play well with padding and causes an offset on the text.

 ---